trinodb/trino/docs/src/main/sphinx/develop/connectors.rst

 It creates a ``ConnectorPageSource``, which in turn creates ``Page`` objects that are used by Trino to read the column values.

-If not implemented, a default ``RecordPageSourceProvider`` will be used.
+If not implemented, a default ``RecordPageSourceProvider`` is used.
 Given a record set provider, it returns an instance of ``RecordPageSource`` that builds ``Page`` objects from records in a record set.